The UK's PSV technician competition

 Modern PSV technicians need traditional mechanical skills but will also need to be able to weld, find faults and diagnose solutions on a complex clean fuel bus.
 This range of challenges makes them the most versatile operations engineers out there, and the IRTE Skills Challenge celebrates this expertise.

 Every June we take over S&B Automotive in Bristol for a week, where over 35 teams of qualified and apprentice PSV engineers compete in a series of electrical, mechanical and bodywork challenges to find the best in bus & coach.
-The winners are crowned later in the summer at an awards ceremony.
+The winners are crowned later in the early autumn at an awards ceremony.
 We welcome entrants any size of organisation - and have had teams from as far away as Singapore.

 Skills Challenge news